 This 4 part series includes the programs listed below.
-Each program is 1 hour with an additional 20 to 30 minutes for Q & A. These programs are best scheduled in the order listed below.
-Flexible scheduling of these programs time wise and depending on your budget is available.
-You can schedule the programs weekly to conclude the series in one month or 2 shows per month to conclude in 2 months or even do 1 show per month concluding the series over a 4 month period.
-The recommended programing would be 2 shows per month completing the series in 2 months.
-In addition each program can be booked separately and does not have to be a part of the series, however for educational purposes it is best to do the entire series.
+Each program is 90 minutes including time for Q & A at the end of each show.
+These programs are best scheduled in the order listed below.
+Each program can be booked separately and do not have to be a part of the series, however for educational purposes it is best to do the entire series.

-CALVIN EARL - THE ACOUSTIC SOUL CONCERT - Part 4: Is quintessentially the soulful sound of America’s Songbook.
+Part 4: ACOUSTIC SOUL is a music concert.
+No lecture, just music to enjoy.
+Making this concert quintessentially the soulful sound of America’s music from the 1800's through the 1970's that influenced and forever changed the world music scene.
 With his acoustic guitar & soothing vocals he brings to life the simple beauty of America’s greatest songs.
-Choosing from the music genres of Blues, Jazz, Standards, Rhythm & Blues, Country, Folk, Spirituals, Show Tunes and even a little Rock & Roll he brings to life the songwriters vision for the song.
+Choosing from the music genres of Blues, Jazz, Standards, Rhythm & Blues, Soul, Country, Folk, Spirituals, Show Tunes and even a little Rock & Roll he brings to life the songwriters vision for the song.
 No digital enhancement, no gimmicks, no flashing lights, just a beautiful song enhanced with the elements of peace and love.
 Join Calvin for an evening of relaxing & fun music of days gone by, energized with a little bit of soul.

 If you would like to book a performance for your public or private event or a TV or radio show appearance, please contact my booking staff by filling out the form below.
 Don't forget to ask about our Artist In Residence programing.
 These shows are also perfect for your Black History Month programing and celebrations.